-MONEY POWER FREEDOM is a new podcast hosted by Cal Wilson (comedian) and Santilla Chingaipe (journalist and filmmaker).
-In this six-part series, Cal and Santilla work together to decode money and power, and what it means for our freedom.
+Money Power Freedom is a six-part series hosted by Cal Wilson (comedian) and Santilla Chingaipe (journalist and filmmaker).
+In each episode, Cal and Santilla work together to decode money and power, and what it means for our freedom.

-Featuring experts & real life stories balanced with money how-tos, MONEY POWER FREEDOM digs into our collective money story, reminding listeners that the financial hurdles so many women face isn’t personal — it’s political.
+Featuring experts & real life stories balanced with money how-tos, Money Power Freedom digs into our collective money story, reminding listeners that the financial hurdles so many women face aren’t personal — it’s political.

 Created by the Victorian Women’s Trust in partnership with Bank Australia.
 Available now good podcast platforms.

 Santilla Chingaipe is an award-winning journalist and filmmaker based in Melbourne, Australia.
 She spent nearly a decade working for SBS World News which saw her report from across Africa and interview some of the continent’s most prominent leaders and report extensively on Australia’s diverse African communities.

 Santilla created and hosted the Africa Talks series in partnership with the Wheeler Centre in Melbourne, which explored perceptions about African-Australian identity, representation and politics.
 She partnered with the Wheeler Centre again to curate Australia’s first all day, anti-racism festival, Not Racist, But…, which is currently in its second season.

 Her film credits include the landmark SBS documentary, Date My Race.
 She wrote and directed, Black As Me and her latest documentary series Third Culture Kids is currently streaming on ABC iView.